 Try it: Pick an aspect of another writer’s process that you find fascinating and give it a try with your current project.
 See what this opens up for you.
 You may not keep the technique around long-term, but who knows what it might jump-start!

 Enlist a friend.

-Try it: Ask a trusted friend or coach to read something that you’re struggling with.
+Try it: Ask a trusted friend or editor to read something that you’re struggling with.
 Be clear that you’re not looking for criticism, but that you’re looking to feel enlivened about your work.
 Ask them to point out what they love.
 Sometimes all it takes is another person’s eyes to really see what’s there and working.